ciromattia/kcc/README.md

     If you are careful to not modify the file however, you can still use Calibre, but direct USB dropping is reccomended.
 - Blank pages?
   - May happen when using PNG with Kindle Scribe or any format with a Kindle Colorsoft.
 Solve by using JPG with Kindle Scribe or buying a Kobo Colour.
+    Going back a few pages and exiting and re-entering book should fix it temporarily.
 - What output format should I use?
   - MOBI for Kindles.
 CBZ for Kindle DX.
 CBZ for Koreader.
 KEPUB for Kobo.
 PDF for ReMarkable.
 - All options have additional information in tooltips if you hover over the option.